-- Accepted email is passed to the MailMarshal Sender for delivery to the appropriate recipients. - Modified email can be delivered to recipients with attachments removed. - Virus-laden email is quarantined.
+- Accepted email is passed to the MailMarshal Sender for delivery to the appropriate recipients.
+The sender can enforce use of TLS and DANE validation. - Modified email can be delivered to recipients with attachments removed. - Virus-laden email is quarantined.

 MailMarshal can also notify administrators of specific actions or notify end-users of quarantined email.
 You can associate the appropriate rule action when you create or modify rules.